Sequal32/yourcontrols/Readme.md

 2. Launch MSFS, select the same aircraft and spawn location. **Do NOT enable multiplayer unless you're on different servers.**
 3. Once everyone has spawned in, start up the included .exe file. **Do NOT run as administrator.**
 4. In `Settings`, under the header `Active Aircraft`, select the .yaml file associated with the aircraft you're flying (both server/clients should do this).
-4.
+5. When a person connects, make sure to click the `Observer` button next to their name if you want them to be able to manipulate switches.
+6.
     **Hoster (designate one person to run)**:

-    Try all of these options in this order, until one works for you.
+    Try all of these options in this order, until one works for you. `Cloud Server` does not have a 100% success rate.
+If you fail to connect using this method, try having another person host, but ultimately you'll have to fall back on the other methods.

     **Cloud Server**
-    This does not have a 100% success rate.
-If you fail to connect using this method, try having another person host, but ultimately you'll have to fall back on the methods described below.

     1. Click `Start Server`
     2. Give the provided session code to the joiners.